evergreen-innovations/dlc-documentation/docs/_interface/04_responseAnalysis.md

 1. The `time` column must be in seconds (simulation/ tank time), NOT a datetime or string.
 2. No NaN's/ nulls can be present in the response data columns and they must be numeric values.

+# File Organization

+{{site.doc-name}} Section 7.3 has detailed requirements for testing a WEC.

+With repeated tests across many parameters, there are many ways a developer can choose to organize their response files for uploading to the DLC generator.
+As long as the organization follows the requirements for the file types above, then the system will produce a result.

+**The following examples assume the developer is testing each DLC in Table 7 of {{site.doc-name}} with 6 different, 3-hour simulations.**

+This could be assisted through the DLC Generator by changing the random seed of the generated surface elevation for example.

+## Organization Examples

+A developer can choose how to organize their files, the following examples are not the only way to organize the uploaded files.

+### With netCDF

+One file per DLC in Table 7 of {{site.doc-name}}:

+1. Organize the data for one of the DLC's and upload a netCDF with 6 cases, where each case would be the results from one of the 6 simulations.
+2. Upload a separate netCDF file for each DLC in Table 7 and get an associated report for each of the DLC's.
+3. Every report would have a table for each of the six 3-hour simulations.

+### With CSV

+One file for each simulation run for a specific DLC in Table 7 of {{site.doc-name}}:

+1. Each CSV would follow the above requirements, capturing the data for a single 3-hour simulation.
+2. Upload a separate CSV for all six 3-hour simulations for every DLC in Table 7 and get an associated report from the tool.
+3. The report would then contain one table, where each column in the CSV had extreme value analysis performed on it.
+4. This would require many uploads by the developer, however it might work well to analyze one result while the next 3-hour simulation is running.

+One File per DLC in Table 7 of {{site.doc-name}}:

+1. The CSV would follow the above requirements, where the response columns could have a `_random_seed_N` (`pto_force_random_seed_1` for example) suffix to distinguish which of the six simulations it's associated with.
+2. Upload a CSV for each DLC in table 7 and get an associated report from the tool.
+3. The report would then contain one table, where each column in the CSV had extreme value analysis performed on it.
+This table could be quite long depending on how many response variables there are in the WEC simulation.

 # Data Storage